crystalbroderick/todo-js/readme.md

 #### Dynamic UI:

-* [x]Projects and tasks dynamically render in the DOM.
+* [x] Projects and tasks dynamically render in the DOM.

 * [x] Highlight the active project for better user focus.

+* [x] Sort completed items to the bottom of list

 #### Webpack Integration: